 This book is the third is a series by the functional medicine specialist Anne Angelone of Expanding Qi.
-It follows both The Autoimmune Diet: Nourishing Your True Identity With Meals That Heal, which is a book aimed more at the general population rather than the paleo community, and The Autoimmune Paleo Plan which I reviewed here.
-As a matter of fact, it was my review of The Autoimmune Paleo Plan which, at least in part, inspired this latest book, The Paleo Autoimmune Protocol: Foods to Include and Eliminate in The Paleo AIP.
+It follows both The Autoimmune Diet: Nourishing Your True Identity With Meals That Heal, which is a book aimed more at the general population rather than the paleo community, and The Autoimmune Paleo Breakthrough which I reviewed here.
+As a matter of fact, it was my review of The Autoimmune Paleo Breakthrough which, at least in part, inspired this latest book, The Paleo Autoimmune Protocol: Foods to Include and Eliminate in The Paleo AIP.

 It is rarely so easy to write a book review.
 But, this review is easy for me to write for two reasons.
 First, I am intimately familiar with the subject matter, being in the process of writing a book about diet and lifestyle modifications for autoimmune disease myself (haven’t heard of The Paleo Approach?
 Read more about it here).
 Second, I was a consultant on this book and provided suggestions and feedback throughout its development.
 Yes, this book gets the The Paleo Mom Seal of Approval.